emcuttsy/monoglot-anxiety/content/english/blog/how-to-automatically-track-language-learning-time-using-ios-automations.md

 Unfortunately, I don't really have any idea.
 People who ask me about the time I spend on language learning usually end up receiving some totally unhelpful answer like "a lot."

 It's not that I wouldn't like to know — I'm just quite bad at tracking time.

 The problem isn't that there aren't good tools for this — these days there are plenty of great services built to help record every second you spend on every task imaginable.
 Plenty of people in the language learning community and beyond use these apps to catalogue their time with intimidating accuracy.

 So no, the problem isn't the tools.
 The problem is bothering to actually use the tools.

-I'm definitely on the chaotic side of the [D&D alignment chart](https://dungeonsdragons.fandom.com/wiki/Alignment) and — despite my desperate wish otherwise — am unfortunately rather allergic to organizaiton.
+I'm definitely on the chaotic side of the [D&D alignment chart](https://dungeonsdragons.fandom.com/wiki/Alignment) and — despite my desperate wish otherwise — am unfortunately rather allergic to organization.
 The only reason I can learn languages successfully is because languages are one of the few magical things in this world that don't require focused, structured work to get good at.

 Needless to say, it isn't natural for me to start and stop a time tracker whenever I do anything.